mmuratarat/mmuratarat.github.io/_posts/2019-10-02-inverse-transform-and-box-muller.md

 # Functions with no inverses

 In general, there are no inverses for functions that can return same value for different inputs, for example density functions (e.g., the standard normal density function is symmetric, so it returns the same values for −2 and 2 etc.).
 The normal distribution is an interesting example for one more reason—it is one of the examples of cumulative distribution functions that do not have a closed-form inverse.
 Not every cumulative distribution function has to have a closed-form inverse!
+Therefore,  the inverse transform method is not efficient.
 Hopefully in such cases the inverses can be found using numerical methods.

 # Normal Distribution